justinhschaaf/Infinitifall/README.md

 ## How do I use this?

 Drop it into the `/plugins` folder of your [PaperMC](https://papermc.io) server.
-This plugin relies on paper specifically, it won't work on Bukkit or Spigot.
+This plugin relies on Paper or Folia specifically, it won't work on Bukkit or Spigot.

 ## [License](/LICENSE.md)